Sporarum/dotty/docs/_docs/reference/contextual/derivation.md

 **Note:** `TC.derived` is a normal access, therefore if there are multiple definitions of `TC.derived`, overloading resolution applies.

-What the derived instance precisely looks like depends on the specifics of `DerivingType` and `TC`, first condition the arity of `TC`:
+What the derived instance precisely looks like depends on the specifics of `DerivingType` and `TC`, the first condition is the arity of `TC`:

 ### `TC` takes 1 parameter